 Destroyer Escort Sailors Association

-Back To The Navsource Photo Archives Main Page Back To the Amphibious Ship Type Index Back To The High-speed Transport (APD) Photo Index
+Back To The Navsource Photo Archives Main Page Back To the Amphibious Ship Type Index Back to the Schmitt (DE-676) Page Back To The High-speed Transport (APD) Photo Index

 Comments, Suggestions, E-mail Webmaster.